How to get here | What to do | Where to stay | Location Map

 Many of the main tour provides include a trip to Yelapa too, another one of the beaches and towns in the area that you should not miss.
 Other activities you can enjoy on the beach are kayaking, hiking and snorkeling.

-Another one of the important reasons why Majahuitas is well known is in great part to "Majahuitas Resort", a hotel that was built in this Chacala ejido, it is one of the few real environmentally friendly hotels in the area.
-It uses renewable solar energy to power the rooms and common areas, they recycle the plastic, aluminum and glass and keep the gardens nourished using compost, and other green practices.
+Another one of the important reasons why Majahuitas is well known is in great part to "Majahuitas Resort", a hotel that was built in this Chacala ejido, now it's permanently closed.
+In its day, it is one of the few real environmentally friendly hotels in the area.
+It used renewable solar energy to power the rooms and common areas, they recycle the plastic, aluminum and glass and keep the gardens nourished using compost, and other green practices.
+Now the Chacala Indigenous Community has lent the land concession to Vallarta Adventures and there no longer is a place to overnight on this beach.
+I haven't either heard this tour provider offer any accommodations or camping permissions on the beach, so my guess is that there is no way to lodge here, not any more.